cadabrasystems/IC3-cadabra-starter-kit/README.md

 ## Architecture: How Apps Access the AI

-Both the Chat and Guard reference apps interact with the AI Oracle through a standard Solidity interface, making it incredibly easy to build your own dApps on top of the same infrastructure.
+Both the Chat and Guard reference apps interact with the AI Oracle through a standard Solidity interface, making it easy to build your own dApps on top of the same infrastructure.

-The core idea is simple: your smart contract sends a **plain-text prompt** (any string — a question, instruction, or conversation history) to the Oracle, and receives back a **plain-text answer** from an AI agent.
+The core idea is simple: your smart contract sends a **plain-text prompt** (a string with a question, instruction, or conversation history) to the Oracle, and receives back a **plain-text answer** from an AI agent.
 The prompt is just text; there is no special format required.
-You request an inference, then later check its state — once finalized, the result (the AI's response) is available to read on-chain.
+You request an inference, then later check its state - once finalized, the result (the AI's response) is available to read on-chain.

 ### The `IDecentralizedAI` Interface